getodk/docs/docs/form-question-types.rst

 """""""""""""""""""""""""""""

 type
-  :tc:`geopoint`
+  ``geopoint``
 appearance
-  :tc:`maps`
+  ``maps``

 The default :ref:`geopoint-widget` does not display a map to the user.
-When the appearance attribute is :tc:`maps`, the widget displays a map to help the user get oriented and confirm that the selected point is correct and sufficiently accurate.
+When the appearance attribute is ``maps``, the widget displays a map to help the user get oriented and confirm that the selected point is correct and sufficiently accurate.

 When the device's geolocation is available, it is displayed on the map by a blue cross.
 A blue shaded circle around the cross represents the accuracy radius of the geolocation.
 The "add marker" button at the top right of the screen can be tapped to add a point at the location indicated by the middle of the blue cross.
 The selected point is represented by a small circle with a red outline.